ToGanz/thoughts-blog/README.md

 A simple blog page written in Ruby on Rails

-I made this to really understand authentication and authorization.
+I made this as a refresher on authentication and authorization.
 I wanted to go back and make my own authentication system without the devise gem.
 This way I can understand devise better when i use it in the future.

 Another point I practiced with this app was testing.
 I used minitest and tried to achieve a good test coverage.